Alexander-556/PowerShellScripts/README.md

 ## Understanding the Command Line

-If you're new to scripting or command-line tools, don't worry - you're not alone.
+If you're new to scripting or command-line tools, don't worry -- you're not alone.
 Many people feel intimidated at first, staring into the deep abyss of black windows with blinking cursors.
-But once you understand the three core building blocks - **the Operating System, the Shell, and the Terminal** - you’ll see that it’s not as mysterious or deep as it seems.
+But once you understand the three core building blocks -- **the Operating System, the Shell, and the Terminal** -- you’ll see that it’s not as mysterious or deep as it seems.
 With just a bit of guidance, you'll be ready to explore scripting step by step.

 👉 [Understanding the Command Line - Core Elements](./Docs/Intro/CoreElements_Intro.md)

+## Understanding the Shell and Scripting Language

+After reading about the core constituting elements of a command line interface

 ## Tools Overview